Author: Cassie Gasaway

 Do you need help writing a job description?
 The ATA can assist.
 Log into the ATA’s Resource Website for sample job descriptions.
 Click here for login instructions.
 You can also contact Nicole Nash, ATA’s range and retail programs manager, for tips to promote the job and interview candidates.

 Once you identify the position you need, hire someone with the skills and personality to fill the void.
 Once they’re onsite, train them to succeed, and review your store’s policies, procedures and product information.
 Make sure your hires know their responsibilities and your expectations.

 If hiring help isn’t in your budget, consider delegating tasks and cross-training employees.
 Versatile employees reduce your risks.
 Capable, well-rounded employees can step in whenever and wherever needs arise.

-Make sure your staff knows your inventory and is prepared to answer any question.
+Make sure the retail staff knows your inventory and is prepared to answer any questions.
 Photo Credit: ATA

 Hold Staff Meetings

 Staff meetings help business owners share information, gather feedback and provide learning opportunities.
 Schedule regular meetings.
 Now’s the right time.
 The busy season is chaotic, but regular staff meetings ensure everyone stays in sync and works toward the same goals.
 Gather your employees before or after work to ensure they’re not distracted by tasks or customers.
 Pay them for that time.
 Start with 10-minute meetings to start each day, and decrease them to weekly or monthly as needed.

 To make the most of your money and their time, create an agenda and organize your thoughts.
 Share ideas, provide guidance, recommend changes, discuss customer feedback, and inform them of upcoming events, classes and programs.
 Ask for their help and encourage suggestions about improving business.
 Staff are your store’s eyes and ears.
 They’ll also feel important because you value their opinions.